As a precaution to help limit the spread of COVID-19, the High Line is not open. Learn more about our COVID-19 response.

-Chaenomeles japonica ‘Toyo-Nishiki,’ Toyo-Nishiki flowering quince, is deciduous shrub in the rose family, and is a not-so-distant relative of apple and pear trees.
+Chaenomeles japonica ‘Toyo-Nishiki,’ Toyo-Nishiki flowering quince, is a deciduous shrub in the rose family, and is a not-so-distant relative of apple and pear trees.
 Some species of quince are edible, although the fruit must either be “bletted”—allowed to freeze in late autumn temperatures—or be cooked in order to be palatable.
 While flowering quince shrubs, like Toyo-nishiki, also produce fruit, they are grown as ornamentals and prized for their beautiful blooms.

 Flowering quince shrubs are native to Japan, China, and Korea.
 Toyo-Nishiki can grow up to 8 feet tall when uninhibited, but this variety is also commonly grown as a bonsai in native Japan.